avawood/SecurityProject/README.md

 - ```server/make-mailbox-users```: Will create users "addleness" "analects" "annalistic"...
 Will also create a group `mailergroup`.
 - ```client/scripts/make_client_permissions```: Given a username as the first positional argument, will change the ownership of the corresponding client directory to that user.
 Will set the permissions on that folder to `u=,g=,o=rwx`.
 Needs to be invoked as root
 - ```server/scripts/create-filesystem-perms```: Will change the group ownership of the `filesystem` directory to `mailergroup`.
 Sets permissions such that only `mailergroup` has read, write access to `filesystem`.
 Will change the group of the `https_server` executable to `mailergroup`.
 Will setgid for `https_server`.
 Needs to be invoked as root.

+## Docker 🐳
+**Be sure to download Docker!**

+Docker commands might have to be used with sudo

+### To build a containerized server 🐳:
+    docker pull ubuntu                          # Pull the latest ubuntu image cd server_docker
+    ./build-server                              # Creates the server_jail folder
+    docker build -t server:latest .             # Creates the docker images for the server cd ..

+    ## Run the server image in a container on port 8080 ##
+    docker run -d -p 8080:8080 --name server server:latest

+The server should be up and running!

+### To build a containerized client 🐳:
+    ./build-client <username>                   # Creates client folder
+    docker build -t <username>:latest .         # Build docker image
+                                                # Be sure to replace <username>

+    ##              Run the client in its own container on docker               ##
+    docker run -d -it --name <username> --network=host <username>:latest /bin/bash

+### To run as containerized client:
+    docker exec -it <username> /bin/sh

+### To remove containers:
+    docker stop <username>                      # Clean up client containers docker rm <username>                        # Make sure to do these for docker rmi <username>                       # all clients created

+    docker stop server                          # Clean up server container docker rm server
+    docker rmi server

+    docker rmi ubuntu                           # Clean up ubuntu image

+### To clean up extra files:
+    ./clean-client <username>
+    cd server_docker
+    ./clean-server
+    cd ..